daac-tools/vibrato/README.md

 * `rewrite.def`: Rewrite rule definition file.
 * `feature.def`: Feature definition file.

+The file formats follow those in MeCab (see the [official document](https://taku910.github.io/mecab/learn.html)).
-You can find an example dataset [here](./vibrato/src/tests/resources).
+You can also find an example dataset [here](./vibrato/src/tests/resources).

 Execute the following command to start the training process (Replace file names with the actual ones):
 ```